McKinsey’s digital growth booster in B2B and what SMEs can learn from it

 What does this mean for B2B SMEs?

-Let's get straight to the point: At least strategies 1 - 4 above are relevant for all B2B companies - regardless of their size.
-It is important that the available resources are used in a more targeted manner and that you do not get lost in an uncoordinated project landscape.
+To anticipate it: At least the strategies 1 – 4 mentioned above are relevant for all B2B companies – regardless of the size of the company.
+It is important that the available resources are used in a more targeted manner and that one does not get lost in an uncoordinated project landscape.

 For this blog post, I have picked out two topics relevant to B2B SMEs (“hybrid”, omnichannel) from these strategies.

-The hybrid sales organisation is the B2B model of the future - also for SMEs
+The hybrid sales organization is the B2B model of the future – also for SMEs

 This involves an intelligent combination of three sales approaches: